kipraskrasilnikas/infocenter-go/README.md

 # InfoCenter

-A project that allows clients to achieve almost real-time communication between each other by sending messages, using concurrency to send or receive messages at the same time.
+A project that allows clients to achieve almost real-time communication between each other by sending messages (using Server Sent Events), using concurrency to send or receive messages at the same time.

 ## How to run the application